elliptic/qw/README.md

 contributed by elliott or borrowed from N78291's bot "xw", and many others have contributed as well.

-The current version of qw works in 0.19 trunk and can start as any species/background combination.
-Note though that spells and most racial abilities aren't used, and qw is not very good at most combos!
-Its best combo at the moment is DDFi^Makhleb, which managed a winrate of 15% in offline testing.
-It is also quite good at some berserkers (12-13% winrate with DDBe and GrBe) and has won MiFi^Ru.
+The current version of qw can start as any species/background combination and has some basic grasp of how many of the gods work (see qw.rc for configuration details).
+Note though that most spells and racial abilities aren't used, and qw is not very good at most combos!
+Its best 3-rune combo at the moment is DDFi^Makhleb, which manages a winrate of about 15% in offline testing.
+It can optionally try to get more runes, with its preferred combo for that being GrFi^Okawaru, converting to TSO after Slime (15-rune winrate for this build is about 1%).

 ## running on remote DCSS server
 * go to e.g. http://crawl.akrasiac.org:8080/